 - Up to 42 days (84 days for a single parent) in case of caring for an ill child from age three up to age six

 - Up to 14 days (28 days for a single parent) in case of caring for an ill child from age six up to age 12

-Maternity benefits (known locally as pregnancy and confinement benefit) are provided through health insurance, administered by the Hungarian State Treasury (from 1 November 2017).
+Maternity benefits (known locally as pregnancy and confinement benefits) are provided through health insurance administered by the Hungarian State Treasury (from 1 November 2017).

 The pregnancy and confinement are payable for 24 weeks.